Joe2308/milestone-2-solanew-pv-systems/README.md

 3. Solar Savings Calculator section
 4. Contact Form section

 The design will be simple and minimal relying on a blend of white backgrounds with black text and also a blend of orange and red icons and dividers to convey a solar theme.
 The use of emotive hero images of renewable energy will tie all the sections together.
-My main theme is an animation cartoon style which is fun yet educational and I feel the mix of fun and interactivity will show higher session times and lower bounce rates, which should lend to a boost in search results rankings and ultimately beating competitors to page 1.
+My main theme is an animation cartoon style which is fun yet educational and I feel the mix of fun and interactivity will show higher session times and lower bounce rates, which should lend to a boost in search result rankings and ultimately beating competitors to page 1.

-My main themes for user interactivity will be the use of JQuery to show and hide content with read more buttons.
+My main themes for user interactivity will be the use of JQuery to show and hide content with read more/read less buttons.
 The use of drop down text when clicking arrows.
 The use of Email JS for my contact form.
+The use of google maps API to show the companies office location.
 And my main interactive element will be the solar savings calculator designed by me and based on real world data that returns accurate figures for every county in Ireland.
 The use of a fixed navigation bar that changes color on scrolling will also add to interactivity.

-The following links shows the origional concept mockups designed with Balsamique wireframes:
+The following links show the origional concept mockups designed with Balsamique wireframes:
 * [Home](assets/wireframes/wireframe-home.png)
 * [Services](assets/wireframes/wireframe-services.png)
 * [Solar-Calculator](assets/wireframes/wireframe-savings.png)